2026 Hourly Wage Inflation Calculator Table

 Data courtesy of the U.S. Bureau of Labor Statistics

-To understand the table shared above, first you need to know what CPI means.
-The Consumer Price Index comes from the U.S. Bureau of Labor Statistics (BLS), which began collecting family expenditure data in 1917.
-The annual average CPI-U in the second column represents Urban CPI data.
+To understand the table above, you first need to know what CPI means.
+The CPI comes from the U.S. Bureau of Labor Statistics (BLS), which began collecting family expenditure data in 1917.
+The annual average CPI-U in the second column represents urban CPI data.
 The annual percent change between each year’s CPI represents the rate of inflation.

-Using a wage inflation calculator is an easy way to see how our income’s buying power changes with inflation.
+Using a wage inflation calculator is a simple way to see how your income’s buying power changes with inflation.
 Just enter the starting year of your choice, your hourly wage, and then the current year.

-Let’s say someone was making $25 per hour in 2018 and wants to know what the equivalent hourly rate is in 2022.
-In this case, making $25 per hour in Aug.
-2018 is equivalent to making $29.37 in Aug.
-2022.
-Assuming the individual makes the same money today, this shows that the buying power of their hourly wage has decreased over the years.
+Let’s say someone was making $25 per hour in March 2018 and wants to know what the equivalent hourly rate is in March 2026.
+In this case, it’s equivalent to making $33.08 in March 2026.
+Assuming that this person makes the same money today, this shows that the buying power of their hourly wage has decreased over the years.

 Inflation weakens the purchasing power of the dollar, as consumers have to pay more for things than they did in previous months and years.
 Inflation can also deflate the value of cash held in savings accounts.